Giveth/gov-lab/meeting-notes/triage01.md

 PR here: https://github.com/Giveth/giveth-wiki/pull/66

 ## Tension 4
-Hackmd stuff; ideally we would write notes in Atom live together and then create a pull request after the meeting closes so they land in a shared wiki.
+Hackmd stuff; ideally we would write notes in Atom live together and then create a pull request after the meeting closes so they land in a shared Giveth wiki.